styfeng/DataAug4NLP/README.md

 			  <a href="https://scholar.google.com/citations?user=PUFxrroAAAAJ&hl=en">Eduard Hovy</a>

 Note: WIP.
 More papers will be added from our survey paper to this repo over the next month or so.

-Note: inquiries should be directed to stevenyfeng@gmail.com or by opening an issue here.
+Inquiries should be directed to stevenyfeng@gmail.com or by opening an issue here.

 ### Text Classification
 | Paper | Datasets |